synonymdev/ldk-node-js/README.md

 # Sample LDK node
 The sample LDK node is a sandboxing environment to repoduce the current [LDK-Sample](https://github.com/lightningdevkit/ldk-sample) in javascript using the [TypeScript bindings](https://github.com/lightningdevkit/ldk-garbagecollected/).
-Note that this repository is currently experiemental and work in progress and incomplete.
+Note that this repository is currently experiemental and a work in progress, so should be considered incomplete.

 ## Installation
 1. git clone https://github.com/synonymdev/ldk-node-js (or fork)